akshaykmr/oorja/docs/other-notes.md

 #### Backend
 - Allow for more customization in room creation method (inital tabs, login restrictions etc.)
+- work on optimizing bandwidth settings for streams.
 - look into user roles for selectively allowing publish/subscribe of media streams.
 - Make use of API integrations from the login services used (github, facebook, linkedIn, goodle) to expose more available actions for the user in RoomAPI?
 - Expose an api for Room Creation ?  eg POST /new